rpianezza/GenomeDelta/README.md

 # Purpose of GenomeDelta

 **GenomeDelta** is a software designed to unravel the mysteries of genome evolution in a species.
-By comparing an older genome (in FASTQ format) with a more recent assembly (in FASTA format) of the same species, **GenomeDelta** swiftly identifies novel genetic elements present in the new assembly, but absent in the older genome.
+By comparing an older genome (in FASTQ or BAM format) with a more recent assembly (in FASTA format) of the same species, **GenomeDelta** swiftly identifies novel genetic elements present in the new assembly, but absent in the older genome.